meshtastic/firmware/docs/software/nrf52-TODO.md

 - DONE enable BLE DFU somehow
 - report appversion/hwversion in BLE
 - use new LCD driver from screen.cpp.
 Still need to hook it to a subclass of (poorly named) OLEDDisplay, and override display() to stream bytes out to the screen.
-- we need to enable the external xtal for the sx1262 (on dio3)
+- we need to enable the external tcxo for the sx1262 (on dio3)?
 - figure out which regulator mode the sx1262 is operating in
 - turn on security for BLE, make pairing work
 - make ble endpoints not require "start config", just have them start in config mode
-- measure power management and confirm battery life
 - use new PMU to provide battery voltage/% full to app (both bluetooth and screen)
-- do initial power measurements, measure effects of more preamble bits
+- do initial power measurements, measure effects of more preamble bits, measure power management and confirm battery life
-- fix activelyReceiving for sx1262

 ## Items to be 'feature complete'